marctell92/boundless/docs/README.md

 ### Existing Features
 - Responsive on all devices: allows the user to navigate comfortably on the page regardless of the device type used.
-- Navigation Bar and BURGER: allows the user to navigate through the web sections and pages with ease.
+- Navigation Bar and hamburger: allows the user to navigate through the web sections and pages with ease.
 - Video section: allows the user to learn in a more visual way the concept explained in the above section.
 - "Get in touch" form: allows the user to contact with Elsewhere.
 - Footer: allows users to access the different social media channels of Elsewhere.